 How physical health and mental well-being are connected

 Good mental health supports good physical health and vice versa.
-“It is important to think of your body and mind as interconnected and remember that it’s important to take care of all aspects of health equally,” Dr. Dimberg said.
+“It is important to think of your body and mind as interconnected and remember that it’s important to take care of all aspects of health equally,” Dr. Valle said.

 Stress is a key factor in both types of health.
 Stress can make you feel anxious or depressed and can make it hard to sleep and concentrate.
 When you’re stressed, you might feel less motivated.